filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/workers.md

 ## Advanced PoSt worker configurations

-{{< alert icon="tip" >}}
-Use with caution.
-Changing these values to extremes might cause you to miss windowPoSt.
- {{< /alert >}}

-Although the default settings are reasonable, you can configure some advanced settings when running the PoSt workers.
+Although the default settings for the PoSt workers are reasonable, you can configure some advanced settings when running the PoSt workers.
 These settings should be tested for local optimizations of your hardware.
+Most of the advanced PoSt worker configurations can be found in the helptext.

+### Proving challenges

 The `--post-parallel-reads` option lets you set an upper boundary of how many challenges it reads from your storage simultaneously.
 This option is set to 128 by default.

 ```plaintext
 --post-parallel-reads value   maximum number of parallel challenge reads (0 = no limit) (default: 128)
 ```

 The `--post-read-timeout` option lets you set a cut off time for reading challenges from storage, after which it will abort the job.
 This option has no default limit.